Bonus - Gairsay Island

 Her gaze caught the spine of a book her parents had bought for her several years ago.
 A memory of twenty-two year old Hermione Granger and twenty-two year old Harry Potter flashed through her mind.

-Hermione groaned, a light blush dusting her cheeks, as realization hit home as hard and as brutal as the very thing she'd just realized — hormones.
+Hermione groaned, a light blush dusting her cheeks, as realisation hit home as hard and as brutal as the very thing she'd just realised — hormones.

 — DP & SW: TFoP —